DraciVik/100DaysOfCode/README_Round_2.md

 ## Day - 24 - 01.12.2018

 Created a few pull requests on our team repo to set up the project

+## Day - 25 - 02.12.2018

+Messed around with a code from a team mate

+## Day - 26 - 03.12.2018

+Went trough bootstrap 4 code.
+Did a couple of exercises for it

+## Day - 27 - 04.12.2018

+Started working on my Chingu Voyage project.
+2 of our 4 team members don't seem to be active a lot so I don't know how to get them to contribute a bit more.

+## Day - 28 - 05.12.2018

+Not much coding today.
+Just a couple of medium articles and YouTube videos